hoplon/castra/README.md

 Obviously, we don't want the client to be able to evaluate arbitrary expressions on the server (we already have [nREPL][nrepl] for that).
 We want to be able to mark certain functions as part of our application's RPC interface.
-This is accomplished with `castra.core/defrpc`:
+This is accomplished by adding a namespace containing functions defined with `defrpc` to the Castra ring middleware.

 <img src="img/parts-api.png" width="100" align="right">